tekapo/show-current-template/readme.txt

 == Changelog ==

+= 0.5.0 =
+* Added CSS and JS file to the menu
+* Color-coded the different filetypes in the menu
+* Added type prefix to each item in the menu

 = 0.4.6 =
 * Fix JS Error when No Admin Bar.
 Special thanks to @taupecat for reporting the issue!

 = 0.4.5 =
-* Fix showing included files at bottom when your WordPress site is multisite and you are a normal admin (not super admin).
+* Fix showing included files at bottom when your WordPress site in multisite when you are a normal admin (not super admin).
 Special thanks to @dmchale for reporting the issue!

 = 0.4.4 =
 * Fix not showing included files on Windows local.
 Special thanks to @lindt01 for helping me identify the cause!